 You need to strive instead for a blank-pallet effect, one that will allow potential buyers to envision your house as their home.
 Your local agent can help you get this right.

 The Agent Advantage

 As we mentioned, some of these you can’t control, but others you can.
 And that’s where you need to call on your local agent’s expertise.
-So if you’re ready to sell and don’t want to see a decrease in your home value in Cherokee County, contact us today at 770-280-4560.
+So if you’re ready to sell and don’t want to see a decrease in your home value in Atlanta, contact us today at 770-280-4560.